Medical Experts

 Acetylcholine Receptor Antibodies

-Circulating AChR antibodies are present in ~85% of patients with MG.
 AChR antibodies are classified into three types: binding, blocking, and modulating.
 The AChR binding assay is the most clinically useful and frequently utilized test and is highly specific for MG.
 In general, a positive AChR binding test in a patient with a compatible clinical presentation is diagnostic for MG.
 AChR blocking antibodies are usually found in association with binding antibodies and have a higher prevalence in generalized MG than in ocular MG.
-Testing for modulating AChR antibodies is less clinically useful but may be considered in the event of a negative binding test and high suspicion of MG.
+Testing for modulating AChR antibodies has limited diagnostic value, but may be considered in the event of a negative binding test and high suspicion of MG.

-AChR testing sensitivity varies depending on the type of MG; in generalized MG, about 85% of patients have AChR antibodies, whereas these antibodies are present in roughly 40% of patients with ocular MG.
-A large number of individuals with AChR antibody-positive MG have thymic abnormalities, including thymic hyperplasia (most common) and thymic tumors.
+AChR testing sensitivity varies depending on the type of MG; in generalized MG, the majority of patients have AChR antibodies, whereas these antibodies are present in roughly half of patients with ocular MG. , , A large number of individuals with AChR antibody-positive MG have thymic abnormalities, including thymic hyperplasia (most common) and thymic tumors.
 The absence of AChR antibodies does not rule out the diagnosis of MG.
 False-negative results may occur in the setting of immunosuppression or in patients who have received antivenom therapy.

 Muscle-Specific Tyrosine Kinase Antibodies

-In cases of generalized MG, approximately half of individuals without AChR antibodies have MuSK antibodies.
-Therefore, MuSK antibody measurement is recommended if a patient is negative for AChR antibodies.
-Individuals with MG who are seropositive for MuSK antibodies are more likely than those without these antibodies to have atypical clinical features (eg, selective muscle weakness that often spares the ocular muscles), onset at a younger age, and no thymic pathology; this presentation is more likely to occur in females.
-As with the absence of AChR antibodies, the absence of MuSK antibodies does not rule out the diagnosis of MG.
+In cases of generalized MG, approximately half of individuals without AChR antibodies have MuSK antibodies. , Therefore, MuSK antibody measurement is recommended if a patient is negative for AChR antibodies.
+Although radioimmunoassay (RIA) has traditionally been recognized as the definitive test for detection of MuSK antibodies, other laboratory testing methods have been shown to have comparable accuracy, including enzyme-linked immunosorbent assay (ELISA) and fixed cell-based immunofluorescence assay (f-CBA-IFA).
+Individuals with MG who are seropositive for MuSK antibodies are more likely than those without these antibodies to have atypical clinical features (e.g., selective muscle weakness that often spares the ocular and limb muscles), onset at a younger age, and no thymic pathology; this presentation is more likely to occur in females and is more typically severe. , As with the absence of AChR antibodies, the absence of MuSK antibodies does not rule out the diagnosis of MG.

 Decreasing antibody levels may be associated with therapeutic response, which suggests that MuSK antibody levels might serve as a valuable biomarker when monitoring MG.
 However, more studies are needed in this area.